James Dickey (Texas politician): Texas Republican Party

 In July 2019, Dickey announced he would be running for reelection.
 He was challenged by former Congressman Allen West.

 The state convention was originally scheduled for Houston in May 2020, but was postponed until mid-July to allow time for the county and Senate district conventions to be safely held and safeguards to be put in place.

 After President Donald Trump proposed to move the 2020 Republican National Convention from North Carolina amid Coronavirus restrictions, Dickey volunteered Texas as a potential venue, saying, "Texans know how to and can safely have a big event like that as we reopen Texas."
 Dickey later mentioned Fort Worth, San Antonio, Dallas, and Houston as possible locations if the convention were hosted in Texas.
 The Republican National Committee ultimately decided to move its convention to Jacksonville, Florida.

 On July 8, 2020, contrary to prior statements, Houston Mayor Sylvester Turner issued an order prohibiting the convention, scheduled for the following week.
 The next day the Party filed a lawsuit demanding specific performance of the lease between the state party and the Houston First, the management team of the Brown convention center.
 After the suit failed to achieve the restraining orders sought at both the Harris County district court and Texas Supreme Court, the convention had to be held virtually for the first time ever.

 On July 20, 2020, during that virtual convention, he was defeated by Allen West, who won the vote in 22 of the 31 Senate districts.

+During his three-year tenure as state chairman, Dickey oversaw a voter registration program that registered over 223,000 new Republicans, including 87,900 in the final 90 days before the 2020 general election—outpacing Texas Democrats in voter registration.
+He also recruited 3,862 Republican candidates for the 2018 primary elections.

 In 2022 the 333rd District court in Harris County, Texas ruled in favor of Houston First Corporation in the lawsuit.
 On March 3, 2022, the Fourteenth Texas Courts of Appeals reversed and remanded the case, which the Republican Party of Texas ultimately won in a multiple-six-figure judgment.

+Post-political career

+Following his tenure as state party chairman, Dickey founded JD Key Consulting, an Austin-based government relations firm.
+The firm provides strategic advisory and regulatory compliance services to businesses in data centers, energy, banking, and manufacturing.

+Dickey also hosts Winning On Issues, a podcast featuring interviews with Texas political leaders, policy experts, and elected officials on legislative strategy and public policy.
+Guests have included Texas Land Commissioner Dawn Buckingham and acting Comptroller Kelly Hancock.

+Media

+Dickey is a frequent political commentator on Texas affairs, appearing on national and local television programs.